November 21st, 2022 / 0 Comments

 One of the most important things for parents is the safety of their children.
 And, as the holiday shopping season gets underway, parents should take steps to find safe and fun gifts for their kids.
-But how do you know the difference between safe versus unsafe gifts?
+But how do you know the difference between safe versus unsafe gifts for kids?

-- Lead remains a hazard in some toys like fidget spinners, and is especially toxic to young brains.
+- Lead remains a hazard in some toys and is especially toxic to young brains.

 - Small parts from toys pose significant choking hazards even to older children.